Cutter

 OTHER_OBJ_PATHS

-Cutter copies the text from a template file and substitutes the placeholders with the appropriate information derived from the name of the 'C/C++' file the user is editing and from information found in preferences.
+Cutter copies the text of the template Makefile and substitutes the placeholders with the appropriate information derived from the name of the 'C' file the user is editing and from information found in preferences.
 Therefore, it is essential the user has correctly setup their prefs.

-The preferences for "Rsl C/C++" is shown in figure 3.
-The first path should specify the location of the devkit directory in which the lib and include directories that support the development of shadeops/rslplugins are located.
+The preferences for "ShadeOP" is shown in figure 4.
+The first path should specify the location of the devkit directory in which the lib and include directories that support the development of shadeops are located.

 Figure 4